sdonohoo/forecasting/internal_docs/tsperf_rules.md

 * framework (e.g. Tensorflow)
 * algorithm (e.g. LSTM)

 Each row will be a validated benchmark submission.
-Leaderboard will be updated by reviewer, after validating a benchmark submission.
-Every validated benchmark submission will be shown in the leaderboard.
-Since benchmark submission are measured by three parameters (quality, running time and cost), there will be no ranking between leaderboard entries.
+Performance board will be updated by reviewer, after validating a benchmark submission.
+Every validated benchmark submission will be shown in the performance board.
+Since benchmark submission are measured by three parameters (quality, running time and cost), there will be no ranking between performance board entries.

 ## Selection of reference implementation

-We will select from a benchmark leaderboard a reference implementation that optimizes quality, running time and cost tradeoffs.
-The selection will be done manually, after examining all leaderboard entries.
+We will select from a benchmark performance board a reference implementation that optimizes quality, running time and cost tradeoffs.
+The selection will be done manually, after examining all performance board entries.
 We target to have two reference implementations, one for each benchmark.